SyedAnasAli998/HCI-Summers-2020/Readme.md

 ##References##
 - Deshpande, A., & Pastel, R. HCI IN SMART HOMES.
-- Björkskog, C. (2007).
+- BjÃ¶rkskog, C. (2007).
 Human computer interaction in smart homes.
 Helsinki, Finland, 1.
 - Deshpande, A. S. A Survey on HCI Applications in Smart Home.